MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 ## Country-specific configuration of Application setup for Brazilian NF-e (BR) Electronic invoicing feature

 Configuring the Application setup for Brazilian NF-e (BR) Electronic invoicing feature requires that specific steps be completed.
-Complete these steps before you deploy your Application setup to your Electronic invoicing add-in Service environment.
+Complete these steps before you deploy the Application setup to your Finance or Supply Chain Connected application.

-### Prerequisites

-Before you complete the procedure in this section, create and initiate the application configuration of the Brazilian NF-e (BR) Electronic invoicing feature as described in the **Configure the application setup** section in the topic, [Get started with the Electronic invoicing add-in](e-invoicing-get-started.md).
+This section complements the **Configure the application setup** section in the topic, [Get started with the Electronic invoicing add-in](e-invoicing-get-started.md).

 1. In RCS, in the **Features** section of the **Globalization feature** workspace, select the **Electronic invoicing add-in** tile.
 2. On the **Electronic invoicing add-in Features** page, verify that the **Brazilian NF-e (BR)** Electronic invoicing feature is selected.